MarcelMue/svgo/README.md

+# Purpose of this fork

+This is a minimal fork of https://github.com/ajstarks/svgo.
+The purpose of this fork is to have a minimal repository to easily add features (mainly for my own usecases).

-#SVGo: A Go library for SVG generation#
+# SVGo: A Go library for SVG generation #

 The library generates SVG as defined by the Scalable Vector Graphics 1.1 Specification (<http://www.w3.org/TR/SVG11/>).
-Output goes to the specified io.Writer, operation occur with Go's float64 type.
+Output goes to the specified io.Writer.

 ## Supported SVG elements and functions ##